yammer/circuitbox/README.md

 ### version next

-- **Breaking change** Faraday middleware passes two arguments to the default callback, not just one.
+- Faraday middleware passes two arguments to the `default_value` callback, not just one.
 First argument is still the error response from Faraday if there is one.
 Second argument is the exception that caused the call to fail if it failed before Faraday returned a response.
+Old behaviour is preserved if you pass a lambda that takes just one argument.

 ### v0.10.1
 - [Documentation fix](https://github.com/yammer/circuitbox/pull/29) [chiefcll](https://github.com/chiefcll)